 Max completed a ‘double’ with another try when making his first appearance for England U20 against Italy last February.
 He made a second touchdown against France in the final match of the 2016 Championship, added two more against Scotland and South Africa in the World Rugby U20 Championship this June and has played in all of England’s past nine games at that level.

-A fly half and centre, he has a full-time contract with Saracens Senior Academy and has already played in the Premiership 7s at Franklin’s Gardens (2013) and the World Club 7s festival in Munster the same year.
+A fly-half and centre, he had a full-time contract with Saracens Senior Academy having already played in the Premiership 7s at Franklin’s Gardens (2013) and the World Club 7s festival in Munster the same year.

 Max also enjoyed his first experience of senior rugby in National Two South last season on a dual registration with Old Albanians.
 He was among the tries and points during their impressive return to National One. but suffered the frustration of a shoulder injury in pre-season training that ruled him out for the first three months of the current campaign.